WeblateOrg/weblate/docs/admin/upgrade.rst

 * Handling of context and location has been changed for :ref:`winrc`, :ref:`html`, :ref:`idml`, and :ref:`txt` file formats.
 In most cases the context is now shown as location.
+* The machine translation services are now configured using the user interface, settings from the configuration file will be imported during the database migration.

 .. seealso:: :ref:`generic-upgrade-instructions`